-Our Frenchie weight by age calculator can tell you an approx weight of your puppy or dog instantly based on on your dogs age and breed size.
+Our Frenchie Weight Calculator can tell you an approx weight of your puppy or dog instantly based on on your dogs age and breed size.

-On average, the French bulldog lives between 10 and 12 years although, it is common to see some live for longer, up to 13 or 14 years especially if kept in an ideal weight.
+On average, the French bulldog lives between 10 and 12 years although, it is common to see some live for longer, up to 13 or 14 years especially if your French Bulldog is at an ideal weight.

 There’s everything to love about this little bundle of fun.
 The French bulldog is great with all kinds of humans and their living situation including but not limited to:

 While they are very good indoor dogs, sometimes they can get lonely if you stay away for very long hours, especially within their first year of life.
-They can also exhibit a bit of a stubborn streak and they can be emotional.
+French Bulldogs can be emotional and often exhibit a bit of a stubborn streak.
 This means that while they are really smart, they usually take a while to train.